Do’s and Dont’s of corporate blogging

 montreal-downtown.jpg

-My local chapter of the Canadian Marketing Association was presenting on April 23rd an event on corporate blogging.
-Louis Delage and Pascal Hébert were leading the presentation which quickly turned into a discussion about the best practices of corporate blogging.
+My was presenting on April 23rd an event on corporate blogging. and were leading the presentation which quickly turned into a discussion about the best practices of corporate blogging.
 Here’s my notes, thoughts and other infos that I’ve added to their presentation:

 Few corporate blogging cases worthed to study